 Supports PHP 5.3 and up, so you can use it on older servers.

 Requires PHP 5.4 or greater.
 PHP 5.3 is supported as long as no more recent features are absolutely necessary.
-There is no guarantee SwaggerGen will continue to work on PHP 5.3 in the future.

 To install using Composer:

-composer require vanderlee/swaggergen
+composer require vanderlee/php-sentence

 Counts the number of sentences in the text.